matteo14c/HaploCoV/docs/source/metadata.rst

 The format is as follows:
 *genomicposition_ref|alt* i.e. *1_A|T* for example indicates a A to T substitution in position 1 of the reference genome

+A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: `HaploCoVFormatted.txt <http://159.149.160.88/HaploCoVFormatted.txt.gz>`_ in the form o a  with `gzip` compressed file.
+When de-compressed the file should be around 2.9G in size.

 Dates and time in HaploCoV
 ==========================